RyanParsley/rpdc/src/content/blog/2025/2025-08-31-posse-astro-integration.md

 - Do the same for Bluesky
 - Hope I didn't mess up the formatting

-It worked, but I aspired for a more seemless process.
+It worked, but I aspired for a more seamless process.
 Often, I'd regress to simply using the mastodon app and only occasionally link up an ephemeral post after the fact.